 In future posts, I’ll dive into these warning signs in greater detail and provide suggestions.
 In the meantime, we want your organization to migrate your BI stack successfully so I’ll leave you with a few quick tips: Assess your real needs across the organization, optimize your license spend, and build the foundation to control all data needs from a single reporting platform.

-If you need more guidance during your transition from Tableau to Power BI, the CSG Pro team is happy to help.
+If you need more guidance during your transition from Tableau to Power BI, the SkyPoint CSG team is happy to help.
 Just reach out.